jaju13/Marketing_Model/README.md

 ./Notebooks : This folder contains files used for EDA, Data preparation, Model training and selection.
+    ClassificationModel.ipynb :  This file contains various strategies used to build 3 classification models for determining propensity of clients to buy a financial v product.
+It can run multiple combinations of various strategies such as : ML model (logreg,svm,xgboost), parameter combinations for the ML models, include/ not include oversampling, grid search parameters such as scoring metric, forward feature selection enabled or disabled, include ensemble methods or not etc.
+    To run this file, simlpy run all cells, it will automaticall run 1 combination and save the results in ./models/stratified folder.

+    Regression Model.ipynb : This trains the final model for regression to predict revenue amount likely from each client.
+It runs grid search over parameters for Ridge regression.
+To run this file, simlpy run all cells, it will automaticall run 1 combination and save the results in ./models/stratified folder.

+    EDA and Data Cleaning.ipynb : This file contains all EDA carried out on the data and removal of outliers.

 ./predicted_results : Results from prediction on for clients with no sale information are stored here.